viq854/bwbble/README.md

 ###Support

-Please contact Victoria Popic (viq@stanford.edu) for support related to the alignment functionality and Lin Huang for help with the multi-genome construction.
+Please contact Victoria Popic (viq@stanford.edu) for support related to the alignment functionality and Lin Huang (linhuang@cs.stanford.edu) for help with the multi-genome construction.